Alternate Sorcerer

 You can make a Sorcerer quickly by using these suggestions.
 First, make Charisma your highest ability score followed by Constitution.
 Second, choose the hermit background.
 Third, choose the firebolt, light, prestidigitation, and shocking grasp

-cantrips, along with the spells shield and magic missile.
+Cantrips, along with the spells shield and magic missile.

 Sorcerous Origin